 ST. CHARLES COUNTY, Mo. — The St. Charles County elections director on Wednesday said that people will still be allowed to vote early after a lawsuit raised questions over the presence of poll challengers and watchers.

-Earlier Wednesday, Travis Heins, the district 7 committeeman for the St. Charles County Republican Central Committee, filed the suit against elections director Kurt Bahr, claiming he wasn't allowed to be a challenger or watcher during early voting at Element Church, a polling place in Wentzville.
+Earlier Wednesday, Travis Heins, the District 7 committeeman for the St. Charles County Republican Central Committee, filed the suit against elections director Kurt Bahr, claiming he wasn't allowed to be a challenger or watcher during early voting at Element Church, a polling place in Wentzville.

 In Missouri, challengers observe the voting process and have the right to question peoples' eligibility to vote, while watchers ensure the accuracy of ballot counting.
 Other states have varying rules on their exact responsibilities.

-Heins said that Bahr stated during an interview on radio show "Mike Ferguson in the Morning" that ballot counting was already underway.
+Heins said that Bahr stated during an interview on the radio show "Mike Ferguson in the Morning" that ballot counting was already underway.

 "When you vote early, your ballot when it goes into that tabulator, it's being counted," Bahr said during the broadcast.